kalpit-22/developer_pilot_tool/README.md

 ## Requirements

 - Python 3.10+
-- `openai` — DeepSeek API client
+- `openai` — API client
 - `python-dotenv` — loads API key from .env

 ## Cost

-About $0.005 per run using `deepseek-chat`.
+About $0.005 per run using the cloud API.
-$0.00 per run if you are using Ollama or local models.
+$0.00 per run if you are using local models.

 ## License